adebola-io/whirlwind/.discontinued/bytecode/src/branstorm.md

 ## Creating an Instance.

--  To create an instance of a model:
+-  To create an instance of a type:
 -  Load the arguments, in consecutive order, onto the stack, inside the current frame.
 -  Create a new call frame, then offset its start index in the stack by the number of arguments, so that the arguments are now values inside the new frame.
 -  For optional values that have not been initialized, load them as empty Maybe values into the frame.
--  Create an instance of the model being created.
+-  Create an instance of the type being created.
 -  Run the function and store the instance pointer in the ret register.
 -  Return from the constructor function.